Chang052052/rag-study-assistant/README.md

 ### Experiment Design
 I conduct a small-scale retrieval experiment focusing on evidence recall rather than generation quality.
 TF-IDF is used as a lightweight semantic baseline rather than a true dense embedding-based retriever, allowing controlled analysis of retrieval behaviour without introducing neural embedding models.

 **Retrieval Methods**
 - Sparse retrieval: keyword-based (BM25-style)
-- Dense retrieval: embedding-based semantic search
+- Semantic baseline retrieval: TF-IDF vector space similarity

 ### Query Set
 Three representative exam-style questions were selected from the *Evaluation Questions* section to conduct the retrieval experiment.
 These questions focus on definitions and conceptual understanding commonly tested in Complex Analysis exams: